Returns and jumps

 Break and continue labels

 Any expression in Kotlin may be marked with a label.
-Labels have the form of an identifier followed by the @
+Labels have the form of an identifier followed by the @ sign, such as abc@ or fooBar@.
+To label an expression, just add a label in front of it.

-Now, you can qualify a break
+Now, you can qualify a break or a continue with a label:

-qualified with a label jumps to the execution point right after the loop marked with that label.
-A continue
+A break qualified with a label jumps to the execution point right after the loop marked with that label.
+A continue proceeds to the next iteration of that loop.

 Return to labels

 In Kotlin, functions can be nested using function literals, local functions, and object expressions.
-A qualified return
+A qualified return allows you to return from an outer function.

 The most important use case is returning from a lambda expression.
-To return from a lambda expression, label it and qualify the return
+To return from a lambda expression, label it and qualify the return:

 Now, it returns only from the lambda expression.
 Often it is more convenient to use implicit labels, because such a label has the same name as the function to which the lambda is passed.

 Alternatively, you can replace the lambda expression with an anonymous function.
-A return
+A return statement in an anonymous function will return from the anonymous function itself.

-Note that the use of local returns in the previous three examples is similar to the use of continue
+Note that the use of local returns in the previous three examples is similar to the use of continue in regular loops.

-, but it can be simulated by adding another nesting lambda and non-locally returning from it:
+There is no direct equivalent for break, but it can be simulated by adding an outer run lambda and non-locally returning from it:

 When returning a value, the parser gives preference to the qualified return:

-" rather than "return a labeled expression (@a 1)
+This means "return 1 at label @a " rather than "return a labeled expression (@a 1) ".